sruan2/QuizBot/readme.md

 This chatbot utalizes [gensim dot2vec](https://radimrehurek.com/gensim/models/doc2vec.html) for question similarity calculation and moving forward more methods will be tested for this feature.
 Ultimately, we allow user select topic based upon their interest.

 ### Leaderboard
-Zhengneng will set up the database to store user's information as well as the associated performance score and the leaderboard will be based on score sorting.
+This chatbot has a database setup for user's information storage.
+Questions which have been asked and the associated performance score will be saved.
+Leaderboard will show the top 10 users by sorting their total scores descendingly.

 ### Question Answering
 The chatbot can answer simple questions asked by users.
 It is implemented using a retrival model.